 To read a related article on my early activities in high speed photography Click here!

-Once upon a time I graduated from the Boston Latin School and followed that upo with an undergraduate AAS program in Photographic Science where I lasted aboiut 3 years and then went to Professional Photographic Illustration program where I finished a BFA degree and then followed this upo with a MFA in Graphic Design, all at the Rochester Institute of Technology.
+Once upon a time I graduated from the Boston Latin School and followed that up with an undergraduate AAS program in Photographic Science where I lasted about 3 years and then went to Professional Photographic Illustration program where I finished a BFA degree and then followed this up with a MFA in Graphic Design, all at the Rochester Institute of Technology.
 I became a Photographic Technician in the Distillation Research Lab of Dr. Kenneth CD Hickman for a few years.
-Follwed that up with a stint as an adminsitrator of Arts and Graphic Arts in the Coillege of Continuing Education at RIT and eventually was hired by Dr. Russell Kraus as a faculty member in the School of Photographic Arts and Sciences where I have been since about 1978 trying to terach concepts related to technical photography such as high speed, aerial, density visualization, multispectral, panoramic, photo-finish, peripheral, photograpmmetry, etc.
+Followed that up with a stint as an administrator of Arts and Graphic Arts in the College of Continuing Education at RIT and eventually was hired by Dr. Russell Kraus as a faculty member in the School of Photographic Arts and Sciences where I was from about 1978 until 2012 trying to teach concepts related to technical photography such as high speed, aerial, density visualization, multispectral, panoramic, photo-finish, peripheral, photogrammetry, etc. But those days are over as you will see reading below.

-After 44 years of dedicating myself to promoting and spreading the good word about RIT "stuff" happened and I find myself having to concentrate more on myself than the organization.
+After 45 years of dedicating myself to teaching, promoting and spreading the good word about RIT, "stuff" happened behind my back and I now try to concentrate more on myself than the organization I served all that time.
+I miss the students.
+A lot.

-Anyway, you can get an idea of the kinds of things I do on a daily basis by taking a look at my latest annual self-report or the one from 2005 or 2004 or 2003 or 2002 or 2001 or 2000 or 1999 or the one from 1998.
-However, in late 2009 I due to "stuff" I decided that it was not worth much doing these annual reports anymore.
-However, you may be interested in one I call mymy ill-fated 1975 report which was to be my last one in my previous life in a now-closed college at RIT.
+Anyway, you can get an idea of the kinds of things I used to do on a daily basis by taking a look at some of my past annual reports such as the one 2011 or the one from 2010 or 2008 or 2005 or 2004 or 2003 or 2002 or 2001 or 2000 or 1999 or the one from 1998.
+I prepared many more over the years but those were typed with a typewriter or computer and printed with a dot matrix printer and delivered on paper.
+However, I did find one and it is available as a .doc file from 1984.
+But to get a bit more of a glimpse into what makes me tick you may be interested in one I call my ill-fated 1975 report which was to be my last one in my previous life in a now-closed college at RIT.

 Or, you might want to take a look at a "historical document" that I really have not taken the trouble to update properly since about the early 1990s and that is what might be called my "resume" and here is a general, narrative-type biography concentrating mostly on education, play and work.
-By the way, if you want to read up on what my academic "career" entailed in the '60s here is a link to an unofficial transcript
+By the way, if you want to read up on what my academic "career" entailed in the '60s here is a link to my unofficial undergraduate and graduate transcripts.

 A fun project was the making of photographs during the January 2000 total lunar eclipse.
 To read about this and see a couple of the resulting photographs just choose eclipse!